ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

     expect(result.current.count).toBe(1) // now this works too!
 })
 ```

+Of course, in the Real World, things are slightly more complicated than this - `renderHook()` actually returns an object with a property called `result`, which contains an object with a property called `current`.
+So our test really looks like this:

 __The Act Warning__
 This - finally - brings us to the warning that started this whole journey.